fedoranimus/todoist-api/source/includes/_overview.md

 ### Response

-When the request succeeded, a HTTP 200 response will be returned with a JSON object containning the requested resources and also a new `seq_no`.
+When the request succeeds, an HTTP 200 response will be returned with a JSON object containing the requested resources and also a new `seq_no`.

 Field | Description
 ---- | -----------
 seq_no | A new sequence number.
-Used by the client in the next sync request to perform incremental sync.
+Used by the client in the next sync request to perform an incremental sync.
-User | An User object.
+User | A User object.
 Projects |  An array of Project objects.
 Items | A array of Item objects.
-Labels | A array of Label objects
+Labels | An array of Label objects.
 Filters | A array of Filter objects.
 DayOrders |  A JSON object specifying the order of items in daily agenda.
 If `DayOrdersTimestamp` is sent and day orders have not been updated then `DayOrders` won't be returned at all!
-DayOrdersTimestamp | A string specifying when day orders where last updated.
+DayOrdersTimestamp | A string specifying when day orders were last updated.
 Use this to not fetch day orders on every request.
-Reminders |  A array of Reminder objects
+Reminders |  An array of Reminder objects.
 Collaborators | A JSON object containing all collaborators for all shared projects.
 The `projects` field contains the list of all shared projects, where the user acts as one of collaborators.
-CollaboratorsStates | A array specifying the state of each collaborator in each project.
+CollaboratorsStates | An array specifying the state of each collaborator in each project.
 The state can be invited, active, inactive, deleted.
-LiveNotifications | A array of LiveNotification object LiveNotificationsLastRead | What is the last live notification the user has seen?
+LiveNotifications | An array of LiveNotification objects LiveNotificationsLastRead | What is the last live notification the user has seen?
 This is used to implement unread notifications.
 SettingsNotifications | User's notification setting, used by clients that support native notifications.

 ## Write resources

-> Example API call that creating a new project.
+> Example API call that creates a new project.

 ```shell
 $ curl https://todoist.com/API/v6/sync \